 Myth #1: You need to be a CPA or have an accounting degree to be a Tax Professional.

 What you do need is at least one tax preparation course to give you a solid foundation in individual tax.
-In addition, a new voluntary IRS Annual Filing Season Program (AFSP) recommends that you also take a 6-hour Annual Federal Tax Refresher Course (AFTR) with a 100 question competency test to confirm your tax knowledge.
+In addition, the voluntary IRS Annual Filing Season Program (AFSP) recommends that you also take a 6-hour Annual Federal Tax Refresher Course (AFTR) with a 100 question competency test to confirm your tax knowledge, plus some additional continuing education.
+Because tax laws change each year, it’s an easy way to make sure you stay up-to-date with the top tax law changes.

 Myth #2: Tax Preparation is for ‘numbers’ people.